-The 1996/97 season and the Nike Air Jordan 12s that MJ wore during the NBA Finals that year gave us one of the most historic, Jordan-esque performances of all time: the flu game.
+This list of what shoes Michael Jordan wore during his finals career, cannot be complete without talking about the 1996/97 season and the Nike Air Jordan 12s that MJ wore during the NBA Finals.
+That year gave us one of the most historic, Jordan-esque performances of all time: the flu game.
 Suffering a 103-degree temperature against the Utah Jazz, Michael Jordan scored 38 points, grabbed 7 rebounds, and dished out 5 assists en route to one of the most memorable sporting performances of all time.
 The black and red Air Jordan 12s MJ was wearing at the time went down in history and were dubbed the “Flu Game 12s” from then on.

-While the black and red colorway was no doubt the most famous of that series, Jordan actually won the title year wearing a pair of black and white “Taxi” Air Jordan 12s.
+While the black and red colorway was no doubt the most famous of that series, Jordan championship shoe that year was a pair of black and white “Taxi” Air Jordan 12s.
 It was the first time that MJ had won a ring while wearing a pair of his signature sneakers that were not black and red.